russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I'll do my best to code daily at least an hour cause I'll be busy these coming days at work.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 66: September 01, 2020 Tuesday

+**Today's Progress**:   It's a wonderful day!
+I finished the clinic profile creation component.
+It takes me some time but it's all worth it.
+I learned a lot.
+You can now set a different schedule for different days.

+**Thoughts**:    I just had to finalize some function and data and clean the code and design tomorrow.
+Then I can start a new project.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)